-TORCH is delighted to be able to host the first visit to Oxford by Chineke!
+TORCH is delighted to host the first visit to Oxford by Chineke!

 This concert and Q&A is part of the Humanities & Identities Annual Headline Series, the Humanities & Performance Annual Headline Series, and a flagship event in the new Humanities Cultural Programme.

 Entry to both the Q&A and the concert is free, and booking in advance is highly recommended.
 Please book via Eventbrite or email the TORCH team at email@example.com.

 Founded in 2015 by the double bass player, Chi-chi Nwanoku OBE, Chineke! provides career opportunities for black and minority ethnic (BME) musicians.
 Chineke!'s mission is ‘championing change and celebrating diversity in classical music’ and it has achieved this through performances by the professional Chineke!
 Orchestra which comprises a majority of BME musicians, and the Chineke!
 Junior Orchestra for aspiring young BME players aged 11 to 22.